MasterOfCubesAU/MOCBOT/README.md

 ## Deployment

+MOCBOT currently isn't intended to be deployed however, the capability to deploy MOCBOT does exist.

-Ensure you have installed the following:
+To deploy MOCBOT, ensure you have installed the following:

 - [Python 3.10](https://www.python.org/downloads/release/python-3108/)